 These are humble beginnings of womb-friendly living and yoga practice for me.
 I feel that I have been shocked awake with the knowledge, and at heart, I am experiencing an overflowing sense of gratitude and ease to a degree I have never felt before.

 I cannot yet answer why, after months (years really) of gestation, this work is asking to come out in my journey now.
 During a time of uncertainty, upheaval and loss – but also compassion, reflection and healing – the Feminine within me is poking Her head out from behind the veils of the way things were, asking to be seen and heard.
 In that sense, I guess the timing is perfect.
 As our earth heals, we now know with every fiber of our being that our healing and hers are profoundly interwoven.
 I welcome you back home to yourself.
 I welcome us all to the initiation of this new paradigm.

 Boundless gratitude to all of my teachers over many years.
 A special thank you to Dr. Uma Dinsmore-Tuli, author of Yoni Shakti: A Woman’s Guide to Power and Freedom through Yoga and Tantra and Alexandra Pope & Sjanie Hugo Wurlitzer, authors of Wild Power and founders of Red School, who have been essential influences through this journey of menstruality.

-If I won’t see you on the yoga mat or hear from you elsewhere, I send you blessings on your journey, wherever it may take you next.
+I send you blessings on your journey, wherever it may take you next.